-The International Papillomavirus Society is pleased to announce the creation of the “IPVS Founders Travel Award”.
-This meritorious award will fund two travel grants for young investigators who submitted an abstract to the HPV2017 Conference taking place in Cape Town, 28 February – 4 March 2017.
-The scholarships will cover the cost of hotel (5 nights up to USD $150 per night), economy air transportation up to USD $1000 and registration.
+In 2018, this meritorious award will fund three travel grants for young investigators, members of the IPVS, who submitted an abstract to the IPV Conference 2018 taking place in Sydney, 2-6 October 2018.
+The scholarships will cover the cost of hotel (5 nights up to USD $150 per night), economy air transportation (up to USD $1000) and registration (value $580)

 The IPVS Founders Travel Awards 2018 will be given in memoriam of Stefania Jablonska and Peter Snijders, who sadly passed away in May 2017 and May 2018.

 Peter Snijders earned his degree in biology in 1987 from the Catholic University in Nijmegen, the Netherlands.
 He went on to earn a doctoral degree, cum laude, in Medicine from VU University in Amsterdam.
 From 1993 to 1997 he was a post-doctoral Senior Fellow at the Royal Netherlands Academy of Arts and Sciences, and thereafter became Clinical Scientist in Molecular Pathology in the department of Pathology at the VU University medical center, Amsterdam.
 Since 1988, he has focused on studying the role of HPV in cancer.
 He was involved in the development of the HPV GP5+/6+ consensus PCR, which is one of the clinically validated reference assays for cervical screening purposes.
 He was also amongst the first investigators to establish a plausible etiological role of mucosal HPV in tonsillar cancer.
 In addition, his work involved identification and functional characterization of genes involved in HPV-mediated carcinogenesis and translation of these results into establishing biomarker assays for risk assessment.